 - Students serve within school, in our local community and in the wider world.

 - Students learn to respect people in situations different to their own

 'For even the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many'.
 Mark 10:45

 The Trinity Service Programme exists to enable our school community to be a blessing and beacon of light to our local community and beyond.
 It seeks to develop students who look beyond themselves and to serve the needs of the wider world around them.
 The Trinity Service Programme is inspired by Jesus Christs' supreme example of sacrificial love by 'giving his life as a ransom for many'.

 The objectives of the Trinity Service Programme are to:

 - Serve our local community through a range of local projects and partnerships.

-- Build links with local churches, primary schools and organisations.
+- Build links with local churches, and the wider community.

 - Develop a spirit of servant-heartedness within our students.

 Service in Action